 Will learners have to sit the Numeracy (Reasoning) paper test this year?

-The online personalised assessments in Numeracy (Reasoning) are being trialled in 2020/21 and will become a statutory requirement from the 2021/22 academic year.
+There will be no statutory paper-based tests in Wales in 2020 to 2021.
+The online personalised assessments in Numeracy (Reasoning) are being trialed in 2020 to 2021 and will become a statutory requirement from the 2021 to 2022 academic year.

 Will learners be required to take the online personalised assessments in Numeracy (Procedural) and Reading?

 Yes.
 Personalised assessments in Numeracy (Procedural) and Reading are statutory in 2020 to 2021.
 The assessments are available for schools to schedule when they consider it appropriate to do so.

 Where learners have completed procedural numeracy assessments this year, schools will have access to feedback on their skills, age-standardised scores and progress reports.

 Feedback reports for the reading assessments are also available.
 However, scores and progress reports will only be available once the majority of learners have taken the reading assessments.
 Given current circumstances, this will not be until the end of the summer term 2021.